-portal locations, would be minimized through compliance with AG-IAMF#4 (Notification to Agricultural Property Owners) and AG-IAMF#5 (Temporary Livestock and Equipment Crossings), which require written notification to agricultural property owners or leaseholders within and adjacent to the disturbance limits for the HSR project section so they can make operational adjustments to avoid construction impacts associated with temporary utility and infrastructure interruptions.
+As discussed under Impact AG-3 in Section 3.14, Agricultural Farmland and Forest Land, the HSR project's temporary impacts on farming operations, including livestock grazing near tunnel portal locations, would be minimized through compliance with AG-IAMF#4 (Notification to Agricultural Property Owners) and AG-IAMF#5 (Temporary Livestock and Equipment Crossings), which require written notification to agricultural property owners or leaseholders within and adjacent to the disturbance limits for the HSR project section so they can make operational adjustments to avoid construction impacts associated with temporary utility and infrastructure interruptions.
 Operational adjustments may include requesting that the contractor provide temporary livestock and/or equipment crossings for the duration of construction.

-Although the B-P Build Alternatives would result in a short-term land use that is inconsistent with adjacent land uses, these uses would not cause adjacent land to temporarily change uses.
+Although the B-P Build Alternatives would result in a short-term land use that is inconsistent with adjacent land uses, they would not cause adjacent land to temporarily change uses.
 Implementation of the IAMFs described above would minimize the potential for construction to alter existing land use patterns.

-As discussed above, construction activities related to the B-P Build Alternatives would result in temporary increases in noise levels, dust, and visual changes that could affect nearby properties.
+As discussed above, construction activities related to the B-P Build Alternatives could result in temporary increases in noise levels, dust, and visual changes that could affect nearby properties.
 However, these types of impacts would not cause land use changes on adjacent parcels or nearby properties.
 Therefore, construction of the B-P Build Alternatives would not cause a substantial temporary change in land use patterns inconsistent with adjacent land uses and the impact would be less than significant under CEQA.
-Therefore, CEQA does not require any mitigation.